ankowals/saf/README.md

 		3) modify directory structure to get rid of src/main or src/test and use it with maven
 		4) protocol simulators integration can be a nice add on => via seagull?
 		5) add support for web driver capabilities?
+		6) migrate to latest version of jetty mvn plugin

 	----------------------------------